gmnr/gmnr.github.io/content/reading/grandi-delitti-cicerone.md

-In opposition to my likings, it particularly stresses the emotions of _Cicerone_ himself, the indecision, the fear for his family's life, the last moments near is villa in Formia.<br>
+In opposition to my likings, it particularly stresses the emotions of _Cicerone_ himself, the indecision, the fear for his family's life, the last moments near is villa in Formia.
 Such things, as they really went, are forever lost in _History_, but in this case that awful **dramatization** that much I dislike, was not out of place.